-The morals and beliefs you think are important for your business.
-These will be ingrained in your processes and procedures.
+Values are the morals and beliefs identified as important for a business.
+Values are ingrained in the company’s processes and procedures.

-An investor who normally provides investment in your company between $1-million and $5-million.
-Venture capitalists are typically highly involved with the company in the final stages of commercialization or through a rapid growth phase where cash is required.
-They expect a high rate of return in a short period of time.
+An investor who normally invests in between $1-million and $5-million in a company, venture capitalists are involved with companies in the final stages of commercialization or through rapid growth phases requiring where cash.
+They expect a high rate of return in a short time.

-All of the marketing initiatives you undertake in order to get everyone, especially your target market, to notice you.
+Visibility refers to marketing initiatives undertaken with a goal to get everyone, especially the target market, to notice a business.

 Willingness to Pay (see also Value)